ministryofjustice/hmpps-electronic-monitoring-components/README.md

 ---

-# Getting Started with `<moj-map>`
+# Getting Started with `<em-map>`

-`<moj-map>` is an embeddable map component.
+`<em-map>` is an embeddable map component.
 It uses Ordnance Survey **vector tiles** by default via a small server middleware and provides a typed API for adding layers from your app code.

 ---